 - UberSuggest.org for ideas on keyword groups.

-- Keyword Planner in Google Adwords to evaluate search volume.
+- Google Adwords Keyword Planner to evaluate search volume.

-- Your content marketing team: At Curata our team selects from 3-5 title options for the final title.
-(Do ensure your title is true to the actual content of your post or piece of content.)
+- Your content marketing team: At Curata we often select from multiple title options for the final title.
+(Do ensure your title is true to the actual content of your post or piece of content.
+No one likes misleading clickbait.)

 - Other good blog posts for title selection: